 The earthquake was the fifth most powerful to hit the world in the past century.

 There were several strong aftershocks.
 In Tokyo, there was widespread panic.
 An oil refinery near the city was on fire, with dozens of storage tanks under threat.

 "People are flooding the streets.
 It's incredible.
-Everyone is trying to get home but I didn't see any taxis," said Koji Goto, a 43-year-old Tokyo resident.
+Everyone is trying to get home but I didn't see any taxis in Ginza, where there are usually plenty," said Koji Goto, a 43-year-old Tokyo resident.